geopm/geopm/service/docs/source/runtime.rst

 User Guide for GEOPM Runtime
 ============================

-The GEOPM Runtime is for software designed to enhance energy efficiency of applications through active hardware configuration.
+The GEOPM Runtime is software designed to enhance energy efficiency of applications through active hardware configuration.

 User Model